Table of Contents

 while processing queries.
 However, the two types of tables differ

-tables are not subject to
+in that MEMORY tables are not subject to

 storage conversion, whereas internal temporary tables are: